Cyber4All/security-injections/How to create a Security Injection.md

 Navigate to the content folder using a code editor, and browse our current Security Injections modules.
 Module refers to an individual Security Injection (i.e. "Encapsulation", "Integer Error", "Phishing").

-### Example route for browsing:
+### Example path for browsing:

 security-injections/content/Secure Coding/Buffer Overflow/CS0 C++

+### Content folder:

-The **content** folder currently contains four different categories of modules:
+The content folder currently contains four different categories of modules:

-- **Computer Literacy** contains modules about cybersecurity practices.
+- Computer Literacy contains modules about cybersecurity practices.
-- **Development** contains example modules.
+- Development contains example modules.
 This folder will be a good reference to use when creating your own Security Injection.
-- **Interdisciplinary** contains modules about other subjects.
+- Interdisciplinary contains modules about other subjects.
-- **Secure Coding** contains modules that teach students how to write secure code.
+- Secure Coding contains modules that teach students how to write secure code.
-    - There are three different versions: **CSO**, **CS1**, and **CS2**.
+    - There are three different versions: CSO, CS1, and CS2.
 Some of the modules have all three versions, and others might only have one or two.
 CS0 is the earliest version and CS2 is the most recent.
 Note that the differences between versions are usually subtle.
-    - Each version typically comes in four different programming languages: **Java**, **C++**, **Python**, and **Pseudocode**.
+    - Each version typically comes in four different programming languages: Java, C++, Python, and Pseudocode.
 You can choose how many languages you want your Security Injection to have, and it does not need to be limited to these four.
-    - A heading of the form <version> <language> (Ex: "CSO C++") is referred to as a **variant**.
+    - A heading of the form `version` `language` (Ex: "CSO C++") is referred to as a *variant*.

-### Terminology
+Terminology:

 Secure Coding | Buffer Overflow | CSO C++ |
 | ----------- | --------------- | ------- |
 | Category | Module | Variant |

+### Design folder:

-The **design** folder contains several schemas and features in case you need to see syntax or documentation examples:
+The design folder contains several schemas and features in case you need to see syntax or documentation examples:
-- `Blank_Cases.json` shows every **unit type** that a security injection can have (i.e. multiple choice questions, checklist questions, etc.) and how you implement them in JSON.
+- `Blank_Cases.json` shows every *unit type* that a security injection can have (i.e. multiple choice questions, checklist questions, etc.) and how you implement them in JSON.
 - `Database Schema.docx`
 - `HTML Schema.txt`
 - `JSON Schema.txt`

+### Resources folder:

-The **resources** folder consists of the components that format a Security Injection:
+The resources folder consists of the components that format a Security Injection:
 - `angular.js`
 - `style.css`
 - `template.html`

+### Scripts:

-The **create.js** file compiles HTML, CSS, JS, and JSON into a single HTML document.
+- The `create.js` file compiles HTML, CSS, JS, and JSON into a single HTML document.
 You will use it to build and test your Security Injection.

-The **server.js** file is a server-side script to handle interaction with clients.
+- The `server.js` file is a server-side script to handle interaction with clients.

-The **validate.js** file parses JSON content and checks that each field is permissible.
+- The `validate.js` file parses JSON content and checks that each field is permissible.

 ## Step 2: Plan your Security Injection